Jessica Mauboy discography

 Mauboy's second studio album Get 'Em Girls was released in November 2010, which debuted at number six and was certified gold.
 As a result, the album was less commercially successful compared to its predecessor.
 The album's title track "Get 'Em Girls" which features American rapper Snoop Dogg, was released as the lead single and peaked at number nineteen.
 Subsequent singles "Saturday Night" and "Inescapable" both peaked within the top ten and received double platinum certifications.
 "Galaxy", the final single from Get 'Em Girls, features Australian recording artist Stan Walker.
 It became Mauboy's first song to chart in New Zealand, where it reached the top forty and was certified gold by the Recording Industry Association of New Zealand (RIANZ).
 To promote the film The Sapphires (2012), in which Mauboy portrays the character of Julie McCrae, she released "Gotcha" as the lead single from the soundtrack of the same name.
 The song peaked at number forty-three on the ARIA Singles Chart.

 Mauboy's third studio album Beautiful was released in October 2013, which debuted at number three and was certified platinum.
 The album was preceded by the lead single "To the End of the Earth", which peaked at number twenty-one and was certified gold.
 The following singles "Pop a Bottle (Fill Me Up)", "Never Be the Same" and "Can I Get a Moment?" all peaked within the top ten.

+Mauboy's fifth studio album Yours Forever was released in February 2024.
+It is her first on Warner Music Australia and was her eighth to peak into the ARIA top 10.

+In 2025 Mauboy announced the launch of independent label Jamally, and released her first independent song "While I Got Time" on 1 August 2025.